 |File and folder names||

-- Define a naming convention and be consistent using it, especially if multiple people are sharing files.
+- Define a naming convention and use it consistently, especially if multiple people are sharing files.

-- Use underscores (_) not spaces to separate terms.
+- Use underscores (_) or type in CamelCase to separate terms, not spaces.

 - Keep names short, 15-20 characters or less.

 - Use names that describe the general category of files the folder contains.

 - Keep names short, no more than 25 characters.

 - Use names that describe the contents of the file, selecting 3-4 key pieces of information.